 Tom Tilley has become Australia’s leading voice in current affairs for young people.
-As the host of Triple J’s Hack program Tom speaks to half a million national radio listeners each week and the podcast reaches half a million listeners per month.
+As the host of Triple J’s Hack program for over a decade, Tom built a loyal following of listeners both to the live radio show and podcast.
 He also hosted the Hack Live series on ABC TV.

 He’s interviewed Prime Ministers and senior ministers from all sides of politics.
 Liberal heavy weights Scott Morrison, Malcolm Turnbull, Tony Abbott and Julie Bishop as well as Labor leaders Bill Shorten, Kevin Rudd and Julia Gillard.